 Sometimes theirs nothing better than a cuddle off mum or dad, a cuddle brings comfort, joy, relieves stress & helps calm a teething baby, nothing beats them!
 Did you know recent research suggests that children who are cuddled more grow up to be healthier, kinder, & more productive adults?
 So not only are you bringing comfort to a teething baby, apparently, your helping raise your child to be a healthy, happy adult!

-What do you use for natural teething remedies, let us know in the comments below & we'll add it to the list?
+What do you use for natural teething remedies, let us know over on Facebook & we'll add it to the list?